erizhang/octopress/source/_posts/2013-04-27-take-care-of-your-integer-variable.markdown

 Be careful! :\

-*(Knowledge I learned from [Computer Systems: A programmer's perspective](http://www.amazon.com/Computer-Systems-A-Programmers-Perspective/dp/013034074X "Amazon link"), and emphasize the mindset in secure coding course)*
+*(Knowledge I learned from [Computer Systems: A programmer's perspective](http://www.amazon.com/Computer-Systems-A-Programmers-Perspective/dp/013034074X "Amazon link"), and emphasize the mindset in secure coding course, if you forget the knowledge, hope this post can remind you pick your book up.)*